Anorihon/chartae/README.md

-This game is pc adaptation of board game [Chartae](https://boardgamegeek.com/boardgame/269257/chartae) Art resources taken from [here](http://boardgamer.ru/chartae-raspechataj-i-igraj) Made on Godot 3.2
+This game is pc adaptation of board game [Chartae](https://boardgamegeek.com/boardgame/269257/chartae) Art resources taken from [here](http://boardgamer.ru/chartae-raspechataj-i-igraj) You can download build for PC from [here](https://www.dropbox.com/sh/tkrsasut3jdngg4/AACA00boQ_lt-k3-7CTweM-na?dl=0) Made on Godot 3.2

 Goals of project was to learn more deeply Godot, multiplayer part and got some fun of game develop